GaurKS/credit_transaction_service/README.md

 ## API endpoints

-GET: `localhost:8000/api/ping/test`
+**GET**: `localhost:8000/api/ping/test`

-POST: `localhost:8000/api/local/upload/csv`
+**POST**: `localhost:8000/api/local/upload/csv`
+- The post endpoint will upload the input csv to root directory
+> project_name/uploads/1672213221072-inputFile.csv
+- The output csv file will be created in the root directory
+> project_name/outputs/1672213221072.csv

-POST: `localhost:8000/api/cloud/upload/csv`
+**POST**: `localhost:8000/api/cloud/upload/csv`
+- The post endpoint will upload the input csv to root directory
+> project_name/uploads/1672213221072-inputFile.csv
+- The output csv file will be created in the root directory.
+This endpoint will also upload the generated file to firebase and returning a download url for the same.
+> project_name/outputs/1672213221072.csv

-Details related to application endpoints, request body and sample response can be found in [this Postman Collection](https://api.postman.com/collections/17353116-8feb9aba-6242-4787-89f0-a63d36a5d67a?access_key=PMAT-01GNCB5CR000T63FSSX273MWAY).
+Complete details related to application endpoints, request body and sample response can be found in [this Postman Collection](https://api.postman.com/collections/17353116-8feb9aba-6242-4787-89f0-a63d36a5d67a?access_key=PMAT-01GNCB5CR000T63FSSX273MWAY).

 ## References
 [Refer here](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app:~:text=To%20generate%20a,containing%20the%20key.) to setup a new google firebase project and generate `serviceAccountKey.json `.